DNA Doe Project: "Lyle Stevik"

 In September 2001, a man was found to have hanged himself in a motel in Amanda Park, Washington, a town on the Olympic Peninsula.
 The man had checked in as "Lyle Stevik," which appeared to be an alias.
 This name appeared drawn from "Lyle Stevick", a character in a Joyce Carol Oates's novel You Must Remember This (1987).

 The Grays Harbor County Sheriff's Office spent countless hours in search of the man's true identity but to no avail.

 In 2018, the DDP took the case at the request of the county sheriff's office.
-In order to raise the funds required to complete the necessary DNA analysis, the DDP set up its first-ever "Doe Fund Me" campaign on behalf of the victim.
+To raise the funds required to complete the necessary DNA analysis, the DDP set up its first-ever "Doe Fund Me" campaign on behalf of the victim.
 The campaign was a quick success, as, by this time, "Stevik" had gained internet fame among web sleuths.
 Adequate funds were raised within 24 hours.
 By March 22, 2018, DDP volunteers had obtained his DNA results and began analyzing through GEDmatch and related genetic genealogy research.

 After about 20 volunteers put hundreds of hours into the case, they found a candidate in a 25-year-old young man from California.
 DNA tests indicated he was of mixed Native-American and Hispanic descent.
 Authorities contacted the man's family, who conclusively verified his identity using fingerprint samples taken in his childhood, having previously thought the man distanced himself from them.
 The family has requested that Stevik's identity remain private.